flatironinstitute/nemos/docs/index.md

 <img src="assets/glm_features_scheme.svg" width="100%">

-In this example, we'll construct a time-series of features using the basis objects, applying a non-linear mapping by default:
+In this example, we'll construct a time-series of features using the basis objects, applying a non-linear mapping (default behavior):

 ```python
 import nemos as nmo